 1/2 c white vinegar | juice of one lemon | 2 c water

 Stir to combine.
 Put in spray bottle.

 Use the dusting vacuum attachment to get all hard-to-reach crumbs from the corners and any that fell to the floor.
 Now is the time to be thorough, since this is a seasonal cleaning.

 5. Return Items

 This is the most fun and satisfying part.
 Put your organized, wiped and grouped items back.
 Keep beauty in mind as you are arranging them on the shelves.
 If you use storage containers, keep them similar in color.
 My favorite storage containers are mason jars.
 I love being able to see what is inside and they look so darn cute.
-I also have a few favorite containers to coral smaller items.
+I also have a few favorite containers to corral smaller items.
 Keep it simple, keep it beautiful, and label only if it is your ‘thing.’

 Now your pantry is clean and ready for the holidays.
-Hopefully you have created extra room to hold all of those holiday groceries and store holiday leftovers.
+Hopefully, you have created extra room to hold all of those holiday groceries and store holiday leftovers.

 How often do you clean out your pantry?

 Are you having holiday guests this year?

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.